wp-plugins/responsive-menu/readme.txt

 = 2.3 (12th Feb 2015) =

 * Added ability to set custom click menu trigger
+* Added ability to set custom walker function - Thanks to Mickael Desgranges for this
 * Added option to push menu button with animation
 * Added option to change Current Page background hover colour
 * Added option to change Current Page Link hover colour
 * Fixed issue with accordion menu not retracting
 * Enabled 0 values for animation speed to in affect remove animation
 * Added easy view of Shortcode options in admin
+* Added ability to place shortcodes in extra html content - Thanks to Mickael Desgranges for this
 * Leveraged WordPress persistent transient caching to significantly increase load speed

 = 2.2 (29th Oct 2014) =